 During an EP study, a physician inserts several catheters, which are long, steerable tubes with wires and multiple electrodes, into the heart.
-These catheters are inserted into the heart via blood vessels near the patient's groin.
-These catheters will collect electrical information from inside the heart and then display this data on several monitors for the physician to see.
+These catheters are inserted into the heart via blood vessels in the arm or near the patient's groin.
+These catheters will collect electrical information from inside the heart and then display this data on several monitors for the EP team to see.

-Once the arrhythmia is diagnosed, the physician will determine the best treatment strategy for ablation.
+Once the arrhythmia is diagnosed, your physician will discuss whether you are a candidate for catheter ablation and what approach is right for you.